explore the peak district

 Ecton Copper Mines

 Once one of the foremost mines in the British Isles, now a Scheduled Monument.
-From Bronze Age times copper and lead deposits were worked for over 3500 years, ceasing in 1891.
+From Bronze Age times copper deposits were worked for over 3500 years.
+Providing great wealth for the Chatsworth Estate the copper was used to sheet the bottom of the Royal Navy’s wooden warships.

 Pilsbury Castle